 strands of publishing on which we are focussing when commissioning

 Our picture books are very strongly character-led, and

 are for young children (2 to 5 years old).
 They are 32-page picture

 flats (we do not publish novelty books) with simple stories.
 Texts

 with the issues and problems which teenagers face in their own

-everyday lives: most obviously with the opposite sex, embarrassing
+everyday lives in a family-friendly way: most obviously with the opposite sex, embarrassing

 parents, school, changing friendships, and also a wide range of